 It’s possible to find brokered CDs from large brokerage firms, financial advisors, financial planners and other types of financial consultants.

-For example, Charles Schwab is a banking institution that provides brokerage accounts and offers a wide range of CD options.
+Charles Schwab, for example, is a financial-services company that provides brokerage accounts and offers a wide range of CD options.

-Brokered CDs function much like traditional CDs found at banks, but they are kept in a brokerage account and can be traded like bonds.
-Consider these products if you’re looking for more liquidity out of CD, want more term options, need to expand FDIC insurance or if you’re seeking higher rates.
+Brokered CDs function similar to other types of CDs, but they are kept in a brokerage account and can be traded like bonds.
+Consider a brokered CD if you’re looking for more liquidity, want more term options, higher rates or need to expand FDIC insurance.